2024 Fall Courses

 WSIB Rights & Obligations (Level 1) The first of six core certification courses offered within Prevention Link’s disability prevention curriculum, this introductory course begins by exploring the history of the worker’s compensation system in Ontario and the development of legislation and the general principles of the system.
 WSIB Benefits & Representation (Level 2) in this course, participants learn: the significance of legislation (OHSA and WSIA), regulations and policy, including changes to the legislation and the effects these changes have had on benefits.
 Participants further learn about funding, including: which employers are covered; optional insurance; how the system is funded; how incentive programs work; and experience rating work and when claim costs can be transferred.
 Participants will also learn how to make a case plan for a successful outcome and different types of evidence to use.
 Visit Prevention Link’s website for more information at www.preventionlink.ca

-4. Prevention Link - ODRT Level 5 Medical Orientation *Starts Tuesday, November 5, 2024*
+4. Prevention Link - ODRT Level 4 Return to Work

 5. Organizing to Build Solidarity with Migrant Workers